 However, there are limits.
 Generally, different rules apply to seasonal and temporary workers, agricultural and farm workers, and domestic workers.
 Also, your employer must have workers’ compensation insurance in place for you to receive compensation.
 Most employers do even if it is not a requirement, but in rare cases this could cause an issue.
 You don’t have to be at work to receive workers’ compensation.
 As long as your injury is work-related, it can qualify, which means that if you are injured on a business trip, a commute, or even on your break you should still receive assistance.

 Finally, employees may also be eligible for compensation in the event a long-term illness or problem arises from a work-related issue, such as developing back problems or stress-related medical conditions caused by your job duties.
 Workers’ compensation can involve many stipulations and caveats, so if you have questions or concerns about your specific case, we are happy to help.
-We offer free consultations, so feel free to reach out at any time.
+We offer legal consultations, so feel free to reach out at any time.

 If you have been injured in a workplace accident or have developed a painful medical condition caused by repetitive motion at work, there are several steps you should take to assure a favorable outcome to your claim.
 This way, you will leave a paper trail that will be easy to track and use as evidence if needed.